 To reduce costs for teachers and to promote materials science in your area, Individual and Corporate Members are encouraged to sponsor Materials Science Classroom Kits for local schools for only $250 each.
 The recipient school will be notified of the donor’s generosity; for multiple kit sponsorships, the corporate sponsor’s name and logo will be added to the kit packaging so that schools receiving the kits will be reminded of the sponsor’s donation.
 Click on one of the links above to sponsor a kit for a science classroom near you!

 |Download Materials Science Lessons for FREE

-Thirteen lessons are available to download for free, if a lab is already equipped with the necessary components and supplies needed to perform the experiments.
+The nine lessons contained in the kit, plus an additional six lessons, are available to download for free, if a lab is already equipped with the necessary components and supplies needed to perform the experiments.
 Three lessons requiring liquid nitrogen are available as part of the free downloadable lessons for any teachers who are able to obtain their own liquid nitrogen.

 ACerS believes that this resource will facilitate learning and inspire students to pursue STEM-related careers.
 Advances in materials frequently enable new technologies, and we want to foster the development of well-qualified young adults to secure the future of the field.
 This is the reason we are providing all of the information for free and the hardware and materials at minimized cost.